 This is a major development that will take many years to fully develop.
-In modelling the economic activity and social benefits that expansion of the Western Trade could unlock, Urbis has assumed the timeline of development as described in the table above.
+In modelling the economic activity and social benefits that expansion of the Western Trade could unlock, Urbis has assumed the timeline of development as described in Table 2-7 above.